Video report by ITV News Political Correspondent Libby Wiener

-“The unelected people who pull the strings of this Government know that this is a demand the EU cannot and will not accede to,” the Tory backbencher wrote in The Times on Wednesday in an apparent swipe at the Prime Minister's top adviser, Dominic Cummings.
+“The unelected people who pull the strings of this Government know that this is a demand the EU cannot and will not accede to,” the Tory backbencher wrote in on Wednesday in an apparent swipe at the Prime Minister's top adviser, Dominic Cummings.

 Mr Hammond said he was busting two “great myths” over a no-deal Brexit, arguing it will be damaging to the nation – both economically and to the union – and that voters do not back the move.